 Validating user input can also be achieved by overriding the default save button on a detail page.
 Start by creating an overview and detail page.
 If you don’t know how to create overview and detail pages, take a look at How to Create Your First Two Overview & Detail Pages.
 Your detail page should look similar to this:

 - Right click the Save button and select Delete to remove it from the page.

-In the Select Microflow dialog box, click New to create a new Microflow.
+In the Select Microflow dialog box, click New to create a new microflow.
 It should look like this:

 Create a Commit activity to store the object in the database.